Course

 Scheduling

-Payroll mistakes can be a cause of staff complaints.
-Ensuring that everyone’s time is inputted accurately and that mistakes are addressed and corrected with payroll logbooks will engage staff members.
+Payroll mistakes can cause staff complaints.
+Ensuring that everyone’s time is inputted accurately and that mistakes are addressed and corrected with payroll logbooks will engage staff members and improve employee workplace satisfaction.

+Leadership rounding is a term used to describe a leader who interacts directly with staff and residents about care and services (2).
 This cannot happen from within an office.
 Managing by ‘walking around’ will allow the unit manager to engage staff as they work.
-If a staff member is making a bed, go to the other side and make the bed with them; take that time to ask how they are managing their tasks, their work/home life balance, etc. It matters.
+If a staff member is making a bed, go to the other side and make the bed with them; take that time to ask how they manage their tasks, their work-life/home-life balance, etc. It matters.

-This is always the responsibility of all staff; it should not just be an annual management exercise.
-Engaged staff members should be aware of standards, how to incorporate them into their daily care and solve barriers to excellence.
+Compliance with healthcare standards takes proactive action to prevent fraud and waste of abuse within the healthcare entity (1).
+Standards compliance is the responsibility of all staff.
+Training to maintain compliance should be more than just an annual management.
+Engaged staff members should be aware of standards, how to incorporate them into their daily care, and how to solve barriers to excellence.

 Self Quiz